elk-audio/elkpi-sdk/running_docker_container_on_macos.md

 ## 1. Install Docker

-This should be straightforward using the installers provided on [the official Docker website](https://docs.docker.com/docker-for-mac/)
+This should be straightforward using instructions to setup Docker Desktop for macOS on [the official Docker website](https://docs.docker.com/docker-for-mac/).

 ## 2. Set up Docker Volume and Samba share